-I sat still, in the waiting room
+I sat still in the waiting room,

-My old dog at my feet
+my old dog at my feet.

-Haltingly down my cheek.
+and traveled down my cheek.

-I heard a voice, from ‘cross the room
+I heard a voice, from somewhere close,

-And I realized that she
+then realized that she

-To the old dog, and to me.
+to my dear dog, and to me.

-“Ah, he’s an old boy, and you’re sad,”
+“Ah, he’s an old man.
+It’s his time.”

 With that much, she had surmised

-What we were doing here today
+what we were doing here today.

 I looked up, into her eyes.

-She smiled, just a little bit
+She smiled, just a little bit,

-She asked me if I knew
+and asked me if I knew

-Where he was going after this
+where he was going after this.

-And my head and heart withdrew.
+Then my head, and heart, withdrew.

-“I don’t believe in bridges
+“I don’t believe in bridges,

-Reaching down to lay my hand
+reaching down to put my hand

-I heard her rising from her chair
+I heard her rising from her chair.

-She came and knelt beside my boy
+She knelt beside my boy.

-And she said she had to tell me
+She said she had to tell me

-About angels filled with joy.
+about angels filled with joy.

-“Ever since I was a little girl
+“Ever since I was a little girl,

 I’ve been able to see

-And talk to those who’ve gone before
+and talk to those who’ve gone before,

-And they have talked to me.
+and they have talked to me.

-“When a child leaves this world
+“When a child leaves this world,

 In the next world they become